-\paragraph{Implementation Details.} We use S3D~\cite{xie2018rethinking} as the verb encoder for majority of our experiments and ablations as it is a popular architecture for video contrastive learning~\cite{han2020self, miech2020end}.
-For all datasets, the verb encoder is pretrained with OAP constrative scheme for 300 epochs and then fine-tuned for verb classification for another 100 epochs.
+\paragraph{Implementation Details.} We use S3D~\cite{xie2018rethinking} as the verb encoder for the majority of our experiments and ablations as it is a popular architecture for video contrastive learning~\cite{han2020self, miech2020end}.
+For all datasets, the verb encoder is pretrained with the OAP contrastive scheme for 300 epochs and then fine-tuned for verb classification for another 100 epochs.
 To see how OAP scales with larger backbones, we also evaluate Mformer-B~\cite{patrick2021keeping} on Something-Else.
-For the hand-object interaction support, we use the 100DOH~\cite{shan2020understanding} detector without fine-tuning on the target dataset.
+For the hand-object interaction support, we use the pretrained 100DOH~\cite{shan2020understanding} detector without fine-tuning on the target dataset.
 For the CLIP Image Encoder, we experiment with ViT-B/16 and the larger ViT-L/14 backbones.
-Keeping both the CLIP image and text encoders frozen, soft prompts are learnt using AOP for 20 epochs.
-Unless otherwise stated, we choose the number of learnable prefix and postfix prompts to be 16 each.
-For additional implementation details, please refer to Sec.~\ref{sec:sup:implementation} of Appendix.
+Keeping both the CLIP image and text encoders frozen, prompts are learned using AOP for 20 epochs.
+Unless otherwise stated, we choose $k_1$ and $k_2$, the number of learnable prefix and postfix prompts, to be 16 each.
+For additional implementation details, please refer to Sec.
+B of the Supplementary.